StollLab/chiLife/docs/source/rotamer_ensemble.rst

 SpinLabel
 ---------

-:class:`chilife.SpinLabel` s are the primary feature of χLife. :class:`chilife.SpinLabel` inherits from the :class:`chilife.RotamerEnsemble` object and therefore has all the same properties and methods .
+The :class:`chilife.SpinLabel` object is the primary feature of χLife. :class:`chilife.SpinLabel` inherits from the :class:`chilife.RotamerEnsemble` object and therefore has all the same properties and methods .
 Additionally :class:`chilife.SpinLabel` have several other features unique to spin labels and useful for protein and spin label modeling.